Koszul self duality of manifolds: Ching's conjecture

-The symmetric sequence of configurations $F(M,-)$ is also equivalent to the moduli space of $n$-disks $E_M$ via radial contraction.
+The symmetric sequence of configurations $F(M,-)$ is also equivalent to the configuration space of $n$-disks $E_M$ via radial contraction.
 Since $M$ is framed, $E_M$ has an action of $E_n$, the little disks operad.
 Via the self duality of $E_n$